-- Apart from making sure that your vendor is completely briefed with the information about your data before they begin the migration process, on essential success factor for this project is assigning an in-house team or employee that will super head the process.
+Apart from making sure that your vendor is completely briefed with the information about your data before they begin the migration process, an essential success factor for this project is assigning an in-house team or employee that will superhead the process.

-- Ideally, these people should be long term company employees who are well versed in the company background and its history with legacy systems.
+Ideally, these people should be long-term company employees who are well-versed in the company’s background and its history with legacy systems.

-- You, in turn, will rest assured that you have trusted people that will make sure to keep pushing the data migration forward until everything is successfully entered the new system.
+You, in turn, will rest assured that you have trusted people who will make sure to keep pushing the ERP system migration forward until everything is successfully entered into the new system.